 I have had beef fondue twice before though .. once when I was little and my mother served it to us children for fun, because she had recently bought her pots for an adult party she and my father hosted.
-And another time, prepared by Nick’s mother when we were visiting his parents, once as a special treat for Nick’s birthday (they live far away so visits unfortunately are not frequent).
+And another time, prepared by Nick’s mother when we were visiting his parents, once as a special treat for Nick’s birthday (they live far away so visits and birthday fondues are, unfortunately, not frequent).

 We didn’t end up using the extra forks that are in that groovy stand, nor did we use the fire extinguisher!

 And how about you … have you ever had beef fondue?

 Here’s wishing you a great Friday!